Mar 02, 2020 · 3 min read

 Dandruff — not everyone who has fungal acne gets it, but the same fungus can be a contributing factor!

 A fungal breakout is often caused by pityrosporum, a naturally occurring type of fungus that lives on our skin.
-It can grow in pores in moist environments — you might accidentally nurture your fungi by exposing your skin to sweat and friction, pore-clogging ingredients, or a humid climate.
+It can grow in pores in moist environments — you might accidentally nurture your fungi by exposing your skin to sweat and friction, pore-clogging ingredients (yep, pomade acne is a thing), or a humid climate.

 Start your free trial (plus shipping and handling)